The Dynamical Degrees of Rational Surface Automorphisms: Introduction

 \subsection{Acknowledgement}

-We would like to thank Jeffery Diller for his comments and attention.
+We would like to thank Jeffery Diller for his comments and attention and the referee for suggesting a better title.
 This material is partly based upon work supported by the National Science Foundation under DMS-1928930 while the author participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California during Spring 2022 semester.